michalsvorc/documents/vim.md

 - `:1,10normal!
 I#` would insert a `# ` at the beginning of lines 1 to 10.!
 - `'<,'>normal! @q` execute macro recorded for mark q over visual selection

-## Plugins

-### Fugitive

-`:Gedit` with no arguments will jump from the historical Fugitive buffer to the real file `:Gedit !` view the last commit of the current file